ToaSt: Token Channel Selection and Structured Pruning for Efficient ViT: Related Works

 \section{Related Works}

 \textbf{Token Compression} Reducing sequence length ($N$) is the standard approach to mitigate quadratic attention costs.
-Early \textit{pruning} methods including EViT~\cite{liang2022not}, DynamicViT~\cite{rao2021dynamicvit}, Evo-ViT~\cite{xu2022evo}, SPViT~\cite{kong2022spvit}, and Zero-TPrune~\cite{wang2024zero} discard less informative tokens.
-To prevent information loss from hard removal, \textit{token merging} strategies have emerged: ToMe~\cite{bolya2022token} aggregates similar tokens via bipartite matching, TPS~\cite{wei2023joint} squeezes pruned features into reserved tokens, while DiffRate~\cite{chen2023diffrate} learns differentiable compression rates.
-Recently, STAR~\cite{zhang2024synergistic} and PiToMe~\cite{tran2024accelerating} advance this by leveraging inter-layer importance unification and spectral clustering, respectively.
-These concepts have also expanded to LLMs and VLMs for efficient KV-cache management~\cite{zhang2023h2o, li2024snapkv} and visual token reduction~\cite{chen2024image, huang2024ivtp, chen2024image, shang2025llava}.
+Early \textit{pruning} methods including EViT~\cite{liang2022not} and DynamicViT~\cite{rao2021dynamicvit} discard less informative tokens.
+To prevent information loss from hard removal, \textit{token merging} strategies have emerged: ToMe~\cite{bolya2022token} aggregates similar tokens via bipartite matching, while DiffRate~\cite{chen2023diffrate} learns differentiable compression rates.
+Recently, PiToMe~\cite{tran2024accelerating} advances this by leveraging spectral clustering to protect informative tokens before merging.
+These concepts have also expanded to LLMs and VLMs for efficient KV-cache management~\cite{zhang2023h2o, li2024snapkv} and visual token reduction~\cite{chen2024image}.
 However, these methods reduce FFN computation only linearly with $N$, leaving the dominant hidden-dimension complexity $\mathcal{O}(D^2)$ unaddressed.
 Our ToaSt complements these sequence-level reductions by directly targeting the orthogonal channel dimension in FFNs.

 \textbf{Structured Pruning.} Structured pruning reduces model complexity by removing coherent parameter groups (heads, channels), enabling direct acceleration on standard GPUs without specialized sparse kernels.
-Due to this practicality, various methods have been proposed to identify unimportant structures in ViTs, often utilizing magnitude-based or gradient-based criteria~\cite{yang2021nvit, fang2023depgraph, yu2022width, zheng2022savit, fang2024isomorphic, chavan2022vision}.
+Due to this practicality, various methods have been proposed to identify unimportant structures in ViTs, often utilizing magnitude-based or gradient-based criteria~\cite{yang2021nvit, fang2023depgraph, yu2022width}.
 However, broadly removing entire structural components typically leads to significant accuracy drops, necessitating expensive and time-consuming retraining (fine-tuning) to recover performance.
 This heavy computational overhead limits their applicability to large-scale foundation models.
 To address this limitation, our ToaSt employs activation-based statistics for structured removal in ViTs, achieving significant compression without the heavy retraining costs of global pruning methods.